Apply to Work at the Writing Center

 - Winter quarter of this academic year:

-- Apply to the 2-credit spring course week 8.
-Cultivating Voice: A Writing Tutor's Craft.
+- Week 8.
+Apply to the 2-credit spring course.
+See application materials here: Cultivating Voice: A Writing Tutor's Craft.

 - Upon receipt of an acceptance email, join the class (you will receive further instructions on how to do this in the acceptance email).